HMakkiMD/GAMMPS/README.md

 Note that input parameters (e.g., paths to MD trajectories, polymer name, number of atoms per chain, chain length) should be specified in _DOSparameters.py_.

-**Step 4: Density Functional Theory (DFT) Calculations** Utilising Gaussian 16, this final step conducts DFT calculations to extract the Density of State (DOS) and Localisation Length (LL) of the polymers.
+**Step 4: Density Functional Theory (DFT) Calculations** Utilizing Gaussian 16, this final step conducts DFT calculations to extract the Density of State (DOS) and Localisation Length (LL) of the polymers.
 This step is managed by one module:
 * _QC_calculation.py_

 It is essential to note that the input files generated in **Step 3** should be consolidated within a designated folder (e.g., input_files), placed alongside the code.
 Furthermore, input variables (e.g., polymer name, chain length, number of samples, broadening factor, and energy limits) should be explicitly defined within the _input_variables.inp_ file.
 This module parallelizes multiple DFT calculations, facilitating efficient performance on a single computer node equipped with 40 CPU cores in the current version.